Exclusive Reveal: Code Sandbox Tech Behind Manus and Claude Agent Skills

 Use Jupyter code executor to help your agent finish tasks in a smarter way

-As usual, the source code sits at the end of this post, grab it if you want.
+As always, the source code is at the end of this post.
+Feel free to grab it.

 Introduction